dexit/samoosa/readme.md

 3. Click an existing milestone to edit its title and description
 4. Milestones can be dragged and dropped onto the month and year tabs to move them across calendar months

-## Managing issue types, priorities, estimates, columns, milestones and versions
+## Managing issue types, categories, priorities, estimates, columns, milestones and versions
 1. Click the "Settings" button on the navbar
 2. Click any of the resources on the left-hand side
 3. Type in a name for a new column and click "add"